andrejristevski/image-processing/README.md

+Install node.js

-To start the server , navigate to the directory with server.js and type "node server.js" .
+To start the server , navigate to the directory with server.js file and type "node server.js" in terminal .